Yandy Díaz Player Props: Rays vs. Reds

 Yandy Díaz At The Plate

-- Diaz is hitting .255 with two doubles, four home runs and nine walks.
+- Diaz is batting .241 with two doubles, four home runs and 10 walks.

-- Among the qualifying batters in MLB, he ranks 103rd in batting average, 62nd in on-base percentage, and 44th in slugging.

-- In five games this season (35.7%), Diaz has picked up an RBI, including two games with multiple runs batted in.
+- Diaz has driven in a run in five games this season (33.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.